 - Can you do other things that are important to you, such as go to school or get a job?

-Some signs he isn't changing
+Some signs they are not changing